ashindecodes/Twitter-Sentiment-Analysis-Web-App/README.md

 # Twitter-Sentiment-Analyzer-Web-App
-This is a Twitter Sentiment Analysis Web App
+This is a Twitter Sentiment Analysis Web App.